logoscat-development/.github/profile/README.md

 The **Word history** section shows past occurrences from the history search (yesterday/recall) so users can see how a word was used before.

+# In-process (beta) : Language Puzzles

+- Game engine build in Rust - language puzzles provide a new, advanced way to learn language.

 # History Search (Yesterday Mode)

 **Yesterday** is a history search feature.